Last updated at 5:56, 10 Nov 2015 Uploaded at 23:30, 14 Jan 2014

 - Complete Crafting Overhaul Remade

-UPDATING: To update to Version 1.5, simply download and install the new version and allow it to overwrite the existing files.
+UPDATING: To update to Version 1.7, simply download and install the new version and allow it to overwrite the existing files.
+If previously enabled, you may need to re-enable the Cloaks of Skyrim and Winter is Coming MCM options, as well as the Tanning Rack and Smelter XP settings.

 Most mods that add armors, weapons, or other items to Skyrim should work fine with Complete Crafting Overhaul.
 Without specific built-in support, they won't benefit from many of the features contained in CCO, but neither are they likely to create serious conflicts.
 At the bottom of this page is a list of mods that have have CCO-supported versions.
 Several of these files are hosted here, under Optional files.
 Other mods have incorporated support for CCO directly into their files.
 CCO itself also includes several incorporated mod options in order to help further reduce plugin numbers and to streamline compatibility and shared features.